GBlanch/Docker-Essentials-A-Developer-Introduction/Lab 3 - Orchestrate applications with Docker Swarm/README.md

             $ docker service create --detach=true --name nginx1 --publish 80:80  --mount source=/etc/hostname,target=/usr/share/nginx/html/index.html,type=bind,ro nginx:1.12 pgqdxr41dpy8qwkn6qm7vke0q

-    This command statement is declarative, and Docker Swarm will try to maintain the state declared in this command unless explicitly changed by another `docker service` command.
+    This **command statement** is **declarative**, and Docker Swarm will try to maintain the state declared in this command unless explicitly changed by another `docker service` command.
 This behavior is useful when nodes go down, for example, and containers are automatically rescheduled on other nodes.
 You will see a demonstration of that a little later in this lab.

     The `--mount` flag is useful to have NGINX print out the hostname of the node it's running on.
 You will use this later in this lab when you start load balancing between multiple containers of NGINX that are distributed across different nodes in the cluster and you want to see which node in the swarm is serving the request.